alepulver/game-catalog-builder/docs/how-it-works.md

 The project intentionally does **not** cache “name → chosen ID” as a single pinned selection.
 Selection heuristics can change over time, so on re-runs the program re-selects from cached `by_query` candidates (no network) unless you explicitly pin an ID in `data/input/Games_Catalog.csv`.

+## Configuration (static for now)

+Most “magic numbers” (match thresholds, rate limits, batch sizes, retry settings) live in `game_catalog_builder/config.py`.
+They are currently static constants but are grouped so we can later make them configurable without chasing scattered literals.

 Providers that don’t expose stable IDs (or where the library doesn’t provide one) fall back to caching raw data under a synthetic key (e.g. `name:<normalized>`), but the search results are still